tesseract-ocr/tessdoc/TrainingTesseract.md

 ## font\_properties (new in 3.01)

 A new requirement for training in 3.01 is a `font_properties` file.
 The purpose of this file is to provide font style information that will appear in the output when the font is recognized.
-The `font_properties` file is a text file specified by the `-F filename` option to mftraining.
+The `font_properties` file is a text file specified by the `-F filename` option to `mftraining`.

-Each line of the font\_properties file is formatted as follows:
+Each line of the `font_properties` file is formatted as follows:
 ```
 <fontname> <italic> <bold> <fixed> <serif> <fraktur>
 ```
 where `<fontname>` is a string naming the font (no spaces allowed!), and `<italic>`, `<bold>`, `<fixed>`, `<serif>` and `<fraktur>` are all simple 0 or 1 flags indicating whether the font has the named property.

-When running mftraining, each .tr filename must match an entry in the font\_properties file, or mftraining will abort.
+When running `mftraining`, each .tr filename must match an entry in the `font_properties` file, or `mftraining` will abort.
 At some point, possibly before the release of 3.01, this matching requirement is likely to shift to the font name in the .tr file itself.
-The name of the .tr file may be either fontname.tr or `[lang].[fontname].exp[num].tr`.
+The name of the .tr file may be either `fontname.tr` or `[lang].[fontname].exp[num].tr`.

 **Example:**

-font\_properties file:
+`font_properties` file:
 ```
 timesitalic 1 0 0 1 0
 ```